Harris County Pct. 5 Deputy Constable shot during robbery in NW Houston

 Police say the deputy was attempting to stop the robbery when several shots were fired at him at 8:30 p.m.

-The deputy was sitting outside in his vehicle when he saw the suspect enter the restaurant with a ski mask and automatic weapon, according to authorities.
+The deputy was sitting outside in his vehicle when he saw the suspect enter the restaurant with a ski mask and a semi-automatic weapon, according to authorities.

-Police say the suspect spotted the deputy and fired at least four times.
+Investigators say the deputy decided to wait outside for the suspect because there were customers inside the restaurant, but the suspect spotted him and fired at least four times.

 The deputy was shot in the arm and was taken to Memorial Hermann Hospital.

+ABC13 has learned this incident happened near the home of Harris County District Attorney Kim Ogg.

+"I'm just praying to the lord this deputy is okay and comes out of surgery okay, and that we catch the person who did it," Ogg said.

 The suspect is still on the run.
-He is described as a black male standing at 6'3'' wearing a green sweat suit.
+He is described as a black male about 6'3'' tall, and wearing a green sweat suit.

 Witnesses saw a white Dodge Charger leave the scene.